PyChina/weekly/content/Issue/issue-18.md

 - [A Django Podcast - Class Vs. Function based views](http://3rdaverad.io/shows/django-podcast/episodes/class-vs-function-based-views/) (3rdaverad.io)
 The last couple of weeks in the newsletter and around the internet class-based views in Django have been a popular and divisive topic.
-In the latest episode of “A Django Podcast” the hosts have an in depth discussion on class vs. function based views.
+In the latest episode of "A Django Podcast" the hosts have an in depth discussion on class vs. function based views.

 - [DjangoCon Europe 2012 Videos](http://klewel.com/conferences/djangocon-2012/) (kelwel.com)
 So you missed getting your tickets to DjangoCon Europe?
 Too busy to watch the live streams?
-Don’t worry DjangoCon Europe have uploaded all the videos in record time.
+Don't worry DjangoCon Europe have uploaded all the videos in record time.
 Much to be learned there.

 ## 讨论

 - [Python shortfalls](http://www.reddit.com/r/Python/comments/urbo0/pythons_shortfalls/) (reddit.com)
-Apparently people have lots of opinions when it comes to Python’s shortcomings.
+Apparently people have lots of opinions when it comes to Python's shortcomings.
 Check it out!

 ## 项目